IFRS 13 – Fair Value Measurement is a standard developed by the IAS that provides guidance on how to measure fair value in financial reporting.

 - leasing transactions within the scope of IAS 17 Leases

-- measurements that have some similarities to fair value but are not fair value, such as net realisable value in IAS 2 Inventories or value in use in IAS 36 Impairment of Assets.
+- measurements that are similar to fair value but not fair value, such as net realisable value in IAS 2 Inventories or value in use in IAS 36 Impairment of Assets.

 IFRS 13 seeks to increase consistency and comparability in fair value measurements and related disclosures through a ‘fair value hierarchy.
 The hierarchy categorises the inputs used in valuation techniques into three levels.
 The hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.

 If the inputs used to measure fair value are categorised into different levels of the fair value hierarchy, the fair value measurement is categorised in its entirety in the level of the lowest level input that is significant to the entire measurement (based on the application of judgement).

 Measurement of fair value